kellemar/slack-gpt/readme.md

 Start the bot and enjoy using it in your Slack workspace.

+### Ingesting Data:

+There are 2 files that you can use to ingest the data needed. ingest_chroma.py - Adds your data into a local ChromaDB and creates a /db/ folder which stores the indexes.

+OR

+ingest_pg.py - Adds your data into a Supabase Postgres PGVector-supported table.

+If you are using PGVectors, you will have update the vectorstore code in both main.py and agent_tools.py to support it.

 ### Caveats:
 1. Agents are still somewhat unrealiable.
 You can probably make them better by better describing the prompts.